conanology/news-aggregator/README.md

 ---

-**Note:** This is a portfolio project demonstrating web scraping capabilities.
-Use responsibly and respect websites' Terms of Service.
+**Note:** This project scrapes Hacker News by default, which allows scraping.
+It's fully functional and collects real data from RSS feeds and HTML.
+Always respect robots.txt and Terms of Service when scraping websites.